XCSoar/XCSoar/XCSoarV4-README.txt

 SUMMARY OF NEW FEATURES AND BUG FIXES SINCE V4.0
 ============================================================================

 To do higher priority:

+% TODO: Generate log files (extension .log) for error messages,
+% diagnostics, and include this in the download list.

+- Vario gauge: STF chevrons in corner?
+- Com system
+  - Robustness for PC version, currently hanging on restart
+- Task system
+  - File save/load to contain all info
+  - Have separate ARM modes for AAT and non-AAT modes?
+  - Record (and display) start speed/altitude/time
-- New dialogs:
+- Task calculator:
-  - Config: Airspace colors, enable/disable individual airspaces?
-  - Config: Vario gauge, other optional display items
-  - Text in airspace details to have scrolling
-  - User defined text dialog (and corresponding inputevent)
+  - What if I leave now?
+- Different ways of calculating average speed
+  - Based on manual input or task average
 - AAT support:
-   -- More accurate calculation of ETA etc
-       -- with respect to final glide fraction
+  -- More accurate calculation of ETA etc with respect to final glide fraction
-       -- different ways of calculating average speed
+- Nearest airspace
+  - Sort nearest above/below
+  - Monitoring function, infobox?
+- Warnings (issued directly and passed to Vega, gce?)
+  - Final glide through terrain
+  - Approaching/passing task waypoints
+  - Airspace
+  -- implement the protocol in Vega and XCSoar
+- Free memory check at startup, ask to delete old IGC files?
+- Dialogs:
+  - Ballast as liters
+  - Config: vario gauge, other optional display items, hide vario on fullscreen
+  - Config: display blanking, other missing items?
+  - Configuration option for logger timestep
+  - Configuration option for checklist filename
+  - Configuration option for debounce
+- Files:
+  - Clean up use of file paths (use LocalPath?)
   - Proper filename extensions
-- Task overview analysis page draws wrong task if in abort mode
+- Pirker analysis:
+  - Given a height available, what maccready gives zero arrival altitude?
+  - This can be used to make automc more efficient
+- Consider having switching to final glide mode as soon as you are above final glide.

 To do for next version:
+- Need 3 ports for full support of Altair.
+- Status messages now block if in dialogs, they appear on exit.
+- Colored status messages?
+- Pirker final glide calculator/display
+- Statistics/flight reset button
+- Speed to fly bars visibility in fullscreen
 - Allow finish line versus finish area?
 - Zig zag wind calculations
 - Revert to default aircraft type if polar file doesn't exist or invalid
-- Password protect on settings, or lock out settings in flight
+- Password protect on settings
 - NearestWaypoint pan in .xci not working?
 - Add track line particularly if not in north up mode
-- Fix airspace visibility bug (query, warnings should apply even if not drawn on screen!)
-- 'Marginal final glide' is that the right text?
-(I think so - SP)
 - Disable PGRMZ if vario is already outputting altitude (or vica versa)
 - Switch GPS between multiple sources if one fails to lock and the other doesn't, and prevent aliasing.
-- Collect different settings based on pilot identification at startup (or this can be done with profiles and menu buttons)
 - In climb stats page, show direction of circling
 - Drop marker automatically conditional on significant climb
 - Generate waypoints from towns (builtupa, miscpopp)